The 2023 competition is being held in person.

 Competing in this event will test your skills and provide an invaluable opportunity to meet and interact with other law students interested in energy and sustainability as well as industry professionals and government regulators.

-Last year’s bench in the final round included two U.S. Court of Appeals judges, two U.S. District Court judges, and a former Supreme Court Justice.
+The bench in the final round has previously included U.S. Court of Appeals judges, U.S. District Court judges, and a former state Supreme Court Justice.
 Earlier rounds are judged by experienced energy and environmental lawyers practicing in the region.

-Our competition has grown from 6 teams in 2011 to 24 teams in 2014, featuring competitors from throughout the country.
+Our competition has grown from six teams in 2011 to 25+ teams annually from throughout the country.
 Past finalists include teams from Duquesne, Texas Tech, North Dakota, Florida State, Kentucky, LSU and Louisville.
 Other past participants include teams from Maryland, Houston, Colorado, Wyoming, Oklahoma, Utah, Pittsburgh, American, Catholic, and Pace.

 Four Rounds of Preliminary Competition

-Our format guarantees that each team will participate in a minimum of four preliminary rounds before the field is narrowed to sixteen teams.
+Our format guarantees that each team will participate in a minimum of four preliminary rounds before the field is narrowed to 16 teams.

 Problems Featuring Real World, Current Issues